renanflow/renanflow/README.md

 :mortar_board: I am a technologist in Systems Analysis and Development.

-I also developed projects with C#, Java, Android, SQL Server, Python and others.
+I also developed projects with Java, Android, SQL Server, Python and others.
 I like design architecture, writing clean code and applying good practices.

 The only certainty I have is that learning is an endless road and I want to continue on it.
 So, I love technology, coffee and applying knowledge to solve problems, create solutions and impact lives. :grin: